-Editor’s note: Tikkun is delighted to be publishing Michael Kagan’s book Where’s G?d as a series on our website.
+Editor's note: Tikkun is delighted to be publishing Michael Kagan's book Where's G?d as a series on our website.
 This is the third chapter.
-Click here to read the Prologue, Introduction, and “Night One.”
-Click here to read “Night Two.”
+Click here to read "Night Two."
+Click here to read "Night Four."

 The focused beam of Daddy’s flashlight cut through the darkness like Luke Skywalker’s lightsaber, throwing silhouettes of my little guardian angels across the ceiling of my room.
 Their shadows danced and whirled like the dervishes in my picture book as I spun the light source around and around.
 Which was more real – the angels or their shadows?
 Would they know the difference, or would they assume that the dancing figures were independent forms?
 After all, there was a ballet being performed up there while they were passive observers hanging motionless from their invisible strings.
 Excitedly, I bounced up and down on my bed, causing the silhouettes to approach and withdraw, approach and withdraw.

 The rumpus was interrupted by Daddy opening the door.
 The shadow world faded.